 Additional Premiums are those amounts payable as a result of certain areas being specified as Additional Premium Areas in accordance with the Rules of the Association and are charged if the insured ships should enter those Areas.
-Additional premiums are recognised on a notification basis.
+Additional Premiums are recognised to the extent that they can be reasonably estimated.
 Premiums for a period of cover after the year-end are treated as unearned.